Shinnosuke Tachibana is an example of success in the seiyuu industry. Voice actor, singer, mangaka, designer, CEO, this man does it all.

 In 2013, Tachibana announced that he was going to make his debut as a mangaka.
-His manga had been green lit and was going to be published on Young Ace magazine.
+His manga had been green-lit and was going to be published in Young Ace magazine.

 Titled『箱庭の令嬢探偵（フロイライン）』 (Hakoniwa No Reijō Tantei – Fraulein), this manga has manuscripts penned by Tachibana and drawings by Okazaki Oka.
 His first manga volume was released in December of that year.

-The SABA unit, that mainly focuses on Tachibana, Satoshi and main guest Fukuyama (plus other guests) playing survival games (FYI – paintball), and also the ROBA (Tachibana & Fukuyama) unit that will be in charge of a cooking show, are some of the side projects within the DABA unit.
+The SABA unit, which mainly focuses on Tachibana, Satoshi, and main guest Fukuyama (plus other guests) playing survival games (FYI – paintball), and also the ROBA (Tachibana & Fukuyama) unit that will be in charge of a cooking show, are some of the side projects within the DABA unit.

 With the motto “brains over muscle”, Tachibana has proved time and time again that he’s the most intelligent member of the group and doesn’t need to have a better physique (like Jun Fukuyama or Satoshi Hino) to achieve goals.

 Exhibit A: During the Cops and Robbers game, Tachibana‘s plan consisted in managing everyone’s locations and avoid being noticed by the “Cops” while doing it.